Carolina heelsplitter: Location and distribution

-The numbers that the surveyors found also indicate that the species is in decline, and also that none of the populations have improved over time.
-John A. Fridell also mentions that the populations are very highly fragmented and isolated, and that they have also only been found in short stream reaches of each other.
+The numbers that the surveyors found also indicate that the species is in decline, and also that none of the populations has improved over time.
+The populations are very highly fragmented and isolated, and they have also only been found in short stream reaches of each other.

 Many combined influences are connected to the decline and endangerment of the Lasmigona decorata populations.
-The biggest reasons for their critical endangerment are due to sedimentation and stream pollution, road construction and maintenance, runoff, mining, and several other human generated problems.
+The biggest reasons for their critical endangerment are sedimentation and stream pollution, road construction and maintenance, runoff, mining, and several other human-generated problems.

 Threats and reasons for endangerment

 Population size

 One of the main reasons that the Carolina heelsplitter has such a high risk of going extinct is its population size.
-Currently the number of individuals in each population is low, and are distant from one another, such that they have little opportunity to mingle genes.
-This may mean that there is not enough genetic material for them to be able to adapt properly to natural and manmade challenges.
+Currently, the number of individuals in each population is low, and are distant from one another, such that they have little opportunity to mingle genes.
+This may mean not enough genetic material is available for them to be able to adapt properly to natural and manmade challenges.